-Procedure codes 96167 and 96168 which include the client's family, are a benefit when the family member directly participates in the overall care of the client.
+[Revised] Procedure codes 96167 and 96168 which include the family of the person receiving services, are a benefit when the family member directly participates in the overall care of the person receiving services.

-An in-person evaluation is defined as a patient evaluation conducted by a provider who is at the same physical location as the client.
+[Revised] An in-person evaluation is defined as a patient evaluation conducted by a provider who is at the same physical location as the person receiving services.
 These services are considered acute per rolling 180 days from the initiation of services and are limited as shown in the following table:

-Procedure Codes Limitations 96156 Limited to a maximum of 2 per client, per rolling 180 days, any provider 96158, 96164, 96167 Limited to a maximum of 8 per client, per rolling 180 days, any provider

-Procedure Codes Limitations 96159, 96165, 96168 Limited to a maximum of 14 per client, per rolling 180 days, any provider
+Procedure Codes Limitations 96156 Limited to a maximum of 2 per client, per rolling 180 days, any provider 96158, 96164, 96167 Limited to a maximum of 8 per client, per rolling 180 days, any provider 96159, 96165, 96168 Limited to a maximum of 14 per client, per rolling 180 days, any provider

-Rural Health Clinics and Federally Qualified Health Centers may be reimbursed for client in-person evaluation visits based on encounter rates.
+[Revised] Rural Health Clinics and Federally Qualified Health Centers may be reimbursed for in-person evaluation visits based on encounter rates.

-Documentation must be maintained in the client's medical record that details the change in the mental or medical status warranting reassessment of the client's capacity to understand and cooperate with the medical interventions that are necessary to the client's health and well-being.
+[Revised] Documentation must be maintained in the person's medical record that details the change in the mental or medical status warranting reassessment of the person's capacity to understand and cooperate with the medical interventions that are necessary to the client's health and well-being.

-Clients must be referred for psychiatric evaluation or psychotherapy as soon as the need is identified.
+[Revised] Persons receiving services must be referred for psychiatric evaluation or psychotherapy as soon as the need is identified.
 Providers cannot use all 16 units if the need for psychiatric or psychological intervention is identified earlier.

-After the initial HBAI assessment, if the client is receiving behavioral health services from another health-care provider, the HBAI provider should coordinate with the external behavioral health provider and establish the most appropriate course of treatment for the client.
+[Revised] After the initial HBAI assessment, if the person is receiving behavioral health services from another health-care provider, the HBAI provider should coordinate with the external behavioral health provider and establish the most appropriate course of treatment for the person.

-Referto: Section 4, "Outpatient Mental Health Services" in the Behavioral Health and Case Management Services Handbook (Vol. 2, Provider Handbooks) for more information about behavioral health services beyond the acute care limitations outlined in this section.
+Referto: Section 4 \, "Outpatient Mental Health Services" for more information about behavioral health services beyond the acute care limitations outlined in this section.